AVEVA/CONNECT-data-services-developer-docs/content/communities/community-remove-administrators.md

 ## To remove community administrators

+You can remove roles as that can administer the community at any time.
 To remove community administrator permissions from a user role, follow these steps:

 1. In the left pane, select **Data Management** > **Communities**.